draggett/arena-webhub/examples/Getting Started/README.md

 This is an introductory example to help familiarise you with the Web of Things.
 The starting point is a thing that exposes a couple of properties, an action and an event.
 The use case is a dimmable light which can be smoothly transitioned from one brightness level to another.

-* A boolean property that can be set to true or false
-* A numeric property with upper and lower bounds
+* A numeric property with upper and lower bounds representing the brightness
-* A action that triggers some behaviour over a given time duration
+* A action that slowly changes to a new brightness over a given time duration
-* A event that signals an alarm with a string based description

 The thing description is declared in JSON as follows: